-William M. Robertson has been Visteon's Vice President and Corporate Controller since June 2015.
+William M. Robertson has been Visteon's Vice President, Operations Finance and Investor Relations since October 2016.
+Prior to that, he was Vice President and Corporate Controller since June 2015.
+He served as the Company's interim Chief Financial Officer from March 31, 2016 to September 30, 2016.
 Prior to that, he was Director, Corporate Finance since 2003; Manager, Corporate Finance since April 2001; and Operations Manager since joining the Company in May, 2000.
 Before joining Visteon, he served as Vehicle Operations Controller for Ford Motor Company.